"The U.S. Food and Drug Administration today approved Cosentyx (secukinumab) to treat adults with moderate-to-severe plaque psoriasis.

-Do not receive a "live" vaccine while you are being treated with ustekinumab, and avoid coming into contact with anyone who has recently received a live vaccine.
+Do not receive a "live" vaccine while using ustekinumab, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), oral polio, chickenpox (varicella), BCG (Bacillus Calmette and Guérin), and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.

 BCG vaccine should not be given for at least 1 year after you receive your last dose of ustekinumab.

 Non-live vaccines (including flu shots) may not work as well during your treatment, and may not fully protect you from disease.
 Make sure you are current on all vaccines before you begin treatment with ustekinumab.

 What other drugs will affect ustekinumab (Stelara Injection)?

 Tell your doctor about all other medications you use, especially: